 Takenoko are bamboo shoots and a popular vegetable used in spring dishes, such as takenoko gohan or bamboo shoot rice.
 Bamboo shoots are pealed, cut up, boiled, chopped, and cooked in rice with fried tofu, and flavored with soy sauce, fish stock, sweet rice wine, and sugar.
 Sometimes Japanese mushrooms are also used in this traditional dish.

 Ikanago are young Japanese sand eels and a delicacy in Hyogo Prefecture and Kansai region of Japan.
 They are caught between February and March and seasoned with soy sauce, sweet rice wine, sugar and ginger, and cooked until they become almost caramelized.
-According to this site, the name of this dish literally means, “nails that hit the spot” and was named so because the baby fish were thought to resemble bent nails.
+It is said that the name of this dish literally means, “nails that hit the spot” and was named so because the baby fish were thought to resemble bent nails.
 You can find Ikanago no kugi ni being sold at food stands on the sides of shopping street arcades in Hyogo, and are often enjoyed on top of rice.

 I hope you have the opportunity to try these foods on your next spring visit to Japan!